 Jason is an experienced multimedia journalist with a multifaceted background in both print and broadcast journalism.
 In this evolving world of technology and the Internet, Jason understands the importance of versatility, and while his focus and passion is sports journalism, he brings a unique ability to cover breaking, local and national news as well.

-On this site, you will find examples of Jason’s work, from print to broadcast and even some public address work.
+On this site, you will find examples of Jason’s work, from print to broadcast and play-by-play.

 TELEVISION – NASCAR REPORTING REEL: